rub3n2000/parcelreactprojectbuilder/README.md

 On withAuth you can tell simply by attempting to login or register, though here you will have to first setup a mongodb database or equivelent in server.js.
 It is set by default to your local mongodb server, if you happen to have one running you can just use that one.

 ________________________________________________________________________________________________________________

-#### Dotnet React
-To start dotnetReact simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore.

-Therefore you only have to run it the first time, and everytime you add a new npm package to, the package.json within Frontend, instead of using npm install --save within the client folder.

-After installing the packages do
-                npm run server
-To run the actual server serving the app.
-It will hot-restart when you change files in frontend, or backend.

-To test that the api works, and not only the frontend, you can do localhost:5000/api/WeatherForecast on the dotnetReact app.
-If you get some json temperature forecast filler info, you are all set.

-#### Dotnet React with OData.
-To start dotnetReactwOData simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore.

-Therefore you only have to run it the first time, and everytime you add a new npm package to, the package.json within Frontend, instead of using npm install --save within the client folder.

-After installing the packages do
-                npm run server
-To run the actual server serving the app.
-It will hot-restart when you change files in frontend, or backend.

-To test that the api works, and not only the frontend, you can do localhost:5000/api/WeatherForecast on the dotnetReact app.
-If you get some json temperature forecast filler info, you are all set.

-You can then do localhost:5000/api/WeatherForecast?$Select=id to make sure odata is working.
-Frontend should be at any route that doesnt start with /api/.

-#### Dotnet React with auth.
-To start dotnetReactwAuth simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
-Therefore you only have to run it the first time.

-If you use it again, you will have to delete the migration folder and the .db files first.

-After installing the packages do
-                npm run server
-To run the actual server serving the app.
-It will hot-restart when you change files in frontend, or backend.

-To test that the api works, and not only the frontend, you can simply attempt to register and then login at /*.

-#### Dotnet React with OData and Auth.
-To start dotnetReactODataAuth simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
-Therefore you only have to run it the first time.

-If you use it again, you will have to delete the migration folder and the .db files first.

-After installing the packages do
-                npm run server
-To run the actual server serving the app.
-It will hot-restart when you change files in frontend, or backend.

-To test that the api works, and not only the frontend, you can simply attempt to register and then login at /*.

-You can then do localhost:5000/api/WeatherForecast?$Select=id to make sure odata is working.

-________________________________________________________________________________________________________________